Optimal Allocation with Peer Information: Introduction

-Agents may be tempted to misreport the information that they hold about themselves or others if doing so increases their own chances of receiving the good.
-These incentive problems arise even when an agent is asked only to provide information about the other agents, as the agent might discredit their peers to improve their own standing.
+Peer information is not directly available to the social planner.
+Like any other piece of private information, agents must be incentivized to truthfully report what they know about their peers.
+For example, when asked for a peer assessment, an agent may be tempted to discredit their peers if doing so improves their own allocation.
 Dishonest peer assessments are documented in several empirical studies, for example, when allocating loans to entrepreneurs (\citet{hussam2022targeting}), identifying workers for a promotion (\citet{huang2019discovery}), or in lab experiments where payoffs are determined based on how subjects evaluate each other's performance on a task (\citet{carpenter2010tournaments,balietti2016peer}).

+In our model, a principal allocates a good among several agents.
+Each agent wants the good, but the principal wants to allocate the good to the agent who needs it most or who can put it to best use.
+The principal's values from assigning the good to different agents are initially unobserved by all parties, but each agent has a signal---their type---that is arbitrarily correlated with the entire profile of the principal's values.
+An agent's type captures all private information that the agent has about themselves and their peers.
+For example, when allocating social aid in a local community, a type may summarize an agent's noisy assessment of their own and their neighbors' values in an underlying social network.
+The fact that agents' types are correlated is the main analytical challenge in our model.

-To ensure incentives for honest reports, we focus on dominant-strategy incentive-compatible (DIC) mechanisms; that is, each agent finds it optimal to report their type truthfully, regardless of what the agent believes about the other agents' types or reports.
-In our setting, DIC precisely means that an agent's report can never increase their own chances of getting the good.
-However, an agent's report can still be used to determine the allocation among the other agents.
+To ensure incentives for honest reports, we focus on dominant-strategy incentive-compatible (DIC) mechanisms; that is, each agent finds it optimal to report their type truthfully, regardless of what the agent believes about the other agents' types and reports.
+In our setting, this robust notion of incentives means that an agent's report can never increase their \emph{own} chances of getting the good.
+However, an agent's report can help determine the optimal allocation among the \emph{other} agents.